tzudie1/JenkinsAssignment/README.md

 # JenkinsAssignment
-Objective: Automate the building of your application using Jenkins.
+Objective: Automate the building of your application using Jenkins.ok

 Begin this assignment by installing Jenkins on your public Windows instance in you AWS account.